Bringing the 80/20 rule to SEO

 So for John at the moment, his ambitions should stay at the village level.
 As he becomes more established and can afford to spend more on marketing he can then think of marketing at the town and city level.

-In this example the village won’t bring in enough work, so some of his marketing budget needs to go on other forms of marketing.
+In this example, the village won’t bring in enough work, so some of his marketing budgets need to go on other forms of marketing.

 For Tom who owns a larger company which has been going for years and is turning a good profit, he will look to target the locations where he can get the most work from… (Methodology will be the same, but he will have more factors to consider.)